What links our “dożynki”- harvest festivals with harvest time in Poland?

-Every year at this time I look for where I can attend a dożynki – harvest festival dance.
-Last year it was to the home town of the wonderful Młody Mazur dance troupe and it was a super evening of song and dance – food for the Polish soul – there was a Krakowiak dance for all the members of the troupe since its founding, which filled the hall with laughter and joy.
+Every year I look for where I can attend a dożynki – harvest festival dance.
+Often it has been to the home town of the wonderful Młody Mazur dance troupe who provide a super evening of song and dance – food for the Polish soul.
+One year there was a Krakowiak dance for all the members of the troupe since its founding, which filled the hall with laughter and joy.
 The priest blessed the offerings and I won the harvest basket of fruit and vegetables!
 Many of you will have taken part in local dożynki whether as a child reciting a poem, singing or dancing.
-I too danced in a local dance troupe and had a wonderful time.
-The swirling of skirts, dazzling colour of the costumes, shouts of “hej” of the men during dances, their acrobatic stunts and toe-tapping music sum up everything there is to know about the Polish soul.
+The swirling of skirts, dazzling colour of the costumes, the men shouting “hej” as they dance, their acrobatic stunts and toe-tapping music sum up everything there is to know about the Polish spirit.

 The villagers would also make an open wreath or a closed crown of rye stalks as a symbol of the whole harvest called a plon.
 In some areas a równianka – tied wheat stalks were also prepared and decorated similarly to the plon with flowers and ribbons.
 Together with a round loaf of bread baked with the new grain, the villagers would lead a korowód – procession through the village and ceremonially the top female harvesters would present them to the local landowner.